amfiggins/eee-tag-management/automation/README.md

 - ✅ **Automated Updates**: Update tags across all containers with one command
 - ✅ **Dry Run Mode**: Test updates before applying them
+- ✅ **Verify Mode**: Locate and display tag information without making changes
 - ✅ **Selective Updates**: Update specific containers or all containers
+- ✅ **Multi-Account Support**: Search and update across all accounts with `--all-accounts`
-- ✅ **Version Management**: Automatically creates and publishes container versions
+- ✅ **Version Management**:
+  - Automatically creates and publishes container versions with descriptive names
+  - List all versions with `--list-versions`
+  - Publish specific versions with `--publish-version`
-- ✅ **Error Handling**: Comprehensive error reporting and summary
+- ✅ **Error Handling**: Comprehensive error reporting with improved diagnostics
+- ✅ **Workspace Isolation**: Creates isolated workspaces for each update to prevent conflicts
+- ✅ **Default Workspace Sync**: Automatically syncs default workspace after publishing
+- ✅ **Account Auto-Detection**: Automatically finds containers in the correct account if not found

 ## Documentation